Skip to main content

 7 mentions Positive Neutral Negative

-• “Combat is barely the main focus of this game and if you kind of just ignore it, you're in for some of the most amazing and beautiful level design, music, world building, character development, puzzles, lore, and mysteries.”
+• “Combat is barely the main focus of this game and if you just ignore it, you're in for some of the most amazing and beautiful level design, music, world building, character development, puzzles, lore, and mysteries.”

 • monetization